- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 This course synthesises many of the fundamentals studied in the other classes as you examine the process of converting an opportunity into a profitable and sustainable new business.
 You will focus on the principles of building an enterprise on its own, in addition to the unique challenges of carrying out entrepreneurial activities within an existing organisation (in other words how to start a business inside a corporation without “getting yourself killed in the process”).

-The purpose of this course is to increase your effectiveness and skill in observing, understanding and leading behaviour in organisations.
-It is a class in applied behavioural science, which takes ideas and frameworks from psychology, social psychology and sociology – and explores their implications for leadership and managerial practice.
+The purpose of this course is to increase your effectiveness and skill in analyzing and leading behaviour in organisations.
+It is a class in applied behavioural sciences, which takes insights and frameworks from psychology, social psychology and sociology – and explores their implications for managerial practice and leadership.

 Prices and Markets